 - Here’s the cost of getting lean.
 [Infographic]

-It takes some time to master these answers on the fly with a wide variety of clients, but the only way to get started is to dive right in.
+In the end, yes, it’ll take some time to master these answers on the fly with a wide variety of people, but the only way to get started is to dive right in.

 In the end, being the go-to coach for nutrition questions is about — yes — knowing the facts.
-But it’s also about meeting clients where they are and garnering experience while you make the journey together.
+But it’s also about meeting people where they’re at and garnering experience while you make the journey together.